Have you looked at your Remedyforce Value Adoption Dashboard?

 Looks like I have some work to do on Problem Management!
 I click on that bar and get these suggestions:

 Those are great ideas!
-Now I know a couple things I can do to improve the value of my Remedyforce solution!
+Now I know a couple of things I can do to improve the value of my Remedyforce solution!

 How are other departments tracking their work?

 People need help from many departments, not just IT.
-What is HR, Facilities, Security, Legal doing to make sure they answer all the questions in a timely fashion, that nothing gets missed, and that allows them to report on their activities?
+What are HR, Facilities, Security, Legal and doing to make sure they answer all the questions in a timely fashion, that nothing gets missed, and that allows them to report on their activities?
 They could be using Remedyforce!
 With default data segregation at the Queue level, it’s easy to get these groups on.
 You can then implement more sharing rules if needed; you can use different form layouts/fields/categories/statuses/templates for the different groups; and they can start exposing service requests on the portal.

 Here’s a video we did – it’s short!
 I promise – about using Remedyforce for Human Resources.
 Does that look useful for your organization? https://youtu.be/D28y_06PjgA